+The PRC government may exert, at any time, subject to necessary procedures, substantial intervention and influence over the manner of our operations, and the rules and regulations to which we are subject, including the ways they are enforced, may change rapidly and with little advance notice to us or our shareholders.
+Recently, the PRC government initiated a series of regulatory actions and statements to regulate business operations in China with little advance notice, including cracking down on illegal activities in the securities market, enhancing supervision over China - based companies listed overseas, and adopting new measures to extend the scope of cybersecurity reviews and new laws and regulations relating to data security.
 The central or local governments of China may impose new, stricter regulations or interpretations of existing regulations that would require additional expenditures and efforts on our part to ensure that our subsidiaries and the consolidated affiliated entities comply with such regulations or interpretations.
 As such, our subsidiaries and the consolidated affiliated entities may be subject to various government actions and regulatory interference in the provinces in which they operate.
 They could be subject to regulation by various political and regulatory entities, including various local and municipal agencies and government sub-divisions.
 They may incur increased costs necessary to comply with existing and newly adopted laws and regulations or penalties for any failure to comply.

 The PRC government may also impose industry-wide policies on certain industries, which could materially increase our compliance cost, abruptly change the relevant industry landscape, or cause significant changes to, or otherwise intervene or influence, our operations in China at any time.
-In addition, the PRC regulatory system is based in part on government policies and internal guidance, some of which are not published on a timely basis or at all, and some of which may even have a retroactive effect.
 We may not be aware of all non-compliance incidents at all time, and may face regulatory investigation, fines and other penalties as a result.
-As a result of the changes in the industrial policies of the PRC government, including the amendment to and/or enforcement of the related laws and regulations, companies with Chinabased operations, including us, and the industries in which we operate, face significant compliance and operational risks and uncertainties.
+As a result of the changes in the industrial policies of the PRC government, including the amendment to and/or enforcement of the related laws and regulations, companies with China-based operations, including us, and the industries in which we operate, face significant compliance and operational risks and uncertainties.
 For example, on July 24, 2021, Chinese state media, including Xinhua News Agency and China Central Television, announced a broad set of reforms targeting private education companies providing after-school tutoring services and prohibiting foreign investments in institutions providing such after-school tutoring services.
 As a result, the market value of certain U.S. listed companies with China-based operations in the affected sectors declined substantially.
 On August 30, 2021, the PRC government imposed restrictions over the provision of online gaming services to minors, aiming at curbing excessive indulgence in online gaming and protecting minors' mental and physical health, which could adversely affect the development of the online gaming industry in China.
-The PRC government has also imposed severe restrictions over the operations of cryptocurrency business, which changed the entire industry landscape in China.
-See "-Risks Related to Our Business-It may be or become illegal to acquire, own, hold, sell or use cryptocurrencies, participate in the blockchain, or transfer or utilize similar cryptocurrency assets in China or international markets where we operate due to adverse changes in the regulatory and policy environment in these jurisdictions."
-In addition, in September 2021, the PRC government classified the virtual currency mining activities as the eliminated industry of the Catalogue for Guiding Industry Restructuring, which prohibits investments in projects falling within this category.
-In response, we had terminated our cryptocurrency business in China and initiated a transition of our cryptocurrency business from China to the U.S.